pdn6606/TWM-xfce/README.md

 - Make sure to backup the original gtk.css inside the folder, if it exists, before replacing it
 - Put the file to the folder
 - Log out/Restart
+- Set panel background style to "Solid color" and set the color to invisible (in Settings Manager - Appearance - Panel)
 - Reconfigure plugins in your panel, for example the clock might have incorrect fonts and size
-If you are not using EndeavourOS, the panel's border may overlap with some plugins.
 ![gtk](https://github.com/pdn6606/TWM-xfce/assets/31226956/8e88be4f-9323-46ef-bfa9-990fca17559f)

 ## TWM-icons: Icons